Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/NetworkMiner.md

 Anomalies
 	The anomalies menu shows detected anomalies in the processed pcap.
 Note that NetworkMiner isn't designated as an IDS.
 However, developers added some detections for EternalBlue exploit and spoofing attempts.

+# Version Differences
+The most significant differences between version 1.6 and 2.7 are as follows:

+Mac Address Processing
+	workMiner after version 2 can process MAC address specific correlation.
+This option will help identify if there is a MAC address conflict.

+Sent/Received Packet Processing
+	workMiner versions up to version 1.6 can handle packets in much detail.
+These options will help you investigate the sent/received kets in a more detailed format.
+This feature is not ava